NiryoRobotics/roscon-2025/README.md

 Gameplay : Hans-Günther implemented a solution that is over-engineered for the task, leading to an unefficient solution with a complex architecture.
 The feedback will be performed by a university professor that does not have engough time to provide a guided feedback leading to a perfect solution.
 This character is perfect for persons who want to learn how to design and lead a complex integration project, based on ROS2 and that uses principles of good Python programming, such as encapsulation, multi-threading...
 It also talks about AI integration in an industrial context.

-Click [here](src/workshop/workshop_quality_check_manager/hg_biermann_report.md) to read his report.
+Click [here](workshop/workshop_quality_check_manager/hg_biermann_report.md) to read his report.

 ## Next Step

 For the following parts of the workshop, we will divide your team in two groups : Those who will read and follow the work of Paul-Louis, and the others who will read and follow the work of Hans-Günther.

-To start the reproducing the Naive solution, please start from the packages located inside the `src/workshop` folder.
+To start the reproducing the Naive solution, please start from the packages located inside the `workshop` folder.

 Each markdown file contains the instructions to reproduce the Naive solution on Hans-Günther's or Paul-Louis's line.